Workshop Program

 • What challenges do you have assessing student performance relative to your planned learning outcomes?

-• What techniques or tools can help?
+• What techniques or tools can you adopt to help?

 • Individual Work